-- at least 70% of the Company's investments must comprise 'qualifying holdings'\ (as defined in the legislation); - for cash raised post 5 April 2011 at least 70% of the 70% of qualifying holdings must be invested into Ordinary shares with no preferential rights; - for cash raised pre 6 April 2011 at least 30% of the 70% of qualifying holdings must be invested into Ordinary shares with no preferential rights; - no single investment made can exceed 15% of the total Company value; and - a minimum of 10% of each Qualifying Investment must be in Ordinary shares with no preferential rights.
+- at least 70% of the Company's investments must comprise 'qualifying holdings'^{} (as defined in the legislation), increasing to 80% from 6 April 2019; - for cash raised post 5 April 2011 at least 70% of the 70% of qualifying holdings must be invested into Ordinary shares with no preferential rights; - for cash raised pre 6 April 2011 at least 30% of the 70% of qualifying holdings must be invested into Ordinary shares with no preferential rights; - for cash raised post 5 April 2018 at least 30% of the funds raised must be invested into qualifying holdings within twelve months of the end of the accounting period in which they were raised; - no single investment made can exceed 15% of the total Company value; and - a minimum of 10% of each Qualifying Investment must be in Ordinary shares with no preferential rights.

-\A 'qualifying holding' consists of up to £5 million invested in any one year in new shares or securities in an unquoted UK company (or companies traded on AIM or NEX Exchange) which is carrying on a qualifying trade and whose gross assets do not exceed a prescribed limit at the time of investment.
+A 'qualifying holding' consists of up to £5 million invested in any one year in new shares or securities in an unquoted UK company (or companies traded on AIM or NEX Exchange) which is carrying on a qualifying trade and whose gross assets do not exceed a prescribed limit at the time of investment.
 The definition of a 'qualifying trade' excludes certain activities such as property investment and development, financial services and asset leasing.